jakatz87/Mapping_Earthquakes/README.md

-# Mapping_Earthquakes
+# Mapping Earthquakes

 ## Overview
-Using Javascript, HTML, CSS, and APIs to analyze and visualize earthquake data.
+Using Javascript, HTML, CSS, and APIs to analyze and visualize global earthquake data from the previous week with an interactive webpage.

 ## Resources
 - openstreetmap.org